-- Keep the door(s) to your residence hall room locked at all times. - Never leave your bags, books, laptop, or other valuables unattended. - Be aware of your surroundings at all times. - Be conscious of your body language.
-Keep your head up, stand up straight, and look alert. - Walk with others after dark. - Avoid isolated or poorly lit areas. - If you are walking to your car or residence hall at night have your keys and ID Card handy so you don't have to start searching for it to unlock your door. - If you feel that someone is following you, turn and walk in the opposite direction and/or walk to an area where there are lights and people. - Report any suspicious persons or activity to the University Police.
-If you feel threatened or unsure, immediately call LIPD - University Police may be contacted for an escort, if the person feels uncomfortable walking alone at night.
+- Keep the door(s) to your residence hall room always locked. - Never leave your bags, books, laptop, or other valuables unattended. - Be always aware of your surroundings. - Be conscious of your body language.
+Keep your head up, stand up straight, and look alert. - Walk with others after dark. - Avoid isolated or poorly lit areas. - If you are walking to your car or residence hall at night have your keys and ID Card handy so you do not have to start searching for it to unlock your door. - If you feel that someone is following you, turn and walk in the opposite direction and/or walk to an area where there are lights and people. - Report any suspicious persons or activity to the University Police.
+If you feel threatened or unsure, immediately call UPD. - University Police may be contacted for an escort if the person feels uncomfortable walking alone at night.